Clinical Course Prerequisites:

 *The CDC recommends repeating the Hepatitis B vaccine series and titre if the initial titre does not indicate immunity.
 If after a second series, the titre does not indicate immunity, the individual is considered a non-responder.
 Non-responders should be considered susceptible to Hepatitis B Virus and should be counseled by their own healthcare provider regarding the risks of working in the healthcare field as a non-responder.
 Being a non-responder does not preclude students from participating in the dental assisting program or profession, however, it is imperative that students be aware of their immune status to properly manage post exposure incidents.

-Medical insurance coverage is strongly recommended for all Dental Health Program students.
-Students are responsible for any costs incurred in the event of an exposure incident.
+Students are required to have medical insurance coverage and are responsible for any costs incurred in the event of an exposure incident.

 Cardiopulmonary Resuscitation (CPR):